Skip to main content

 Laura Carter, Racial Justice Statistics Data Analyst

-Laura [🕪 pronunciation] serves as a Racial Justice Data Analyst for the Division of Racial Justice Statistics (DRJS).
+Laura [🕪 pronunciation] serves as a Racial Justice Data Analyst for the Division of Racial Justice Statistics (DRJS) at the State of Vermont Office of Racial Equity.
 She has a passion not only for racial and social justice, but also data and information governance with a strong interest in improving processes and systems statewide.

 She has previously worked as a Records and Information Management Specialist at both the State's Department of Corrections and the Vermont State Archives and Records Administration.